 Thank the patient for taking the time to speak with you.

-In most cases you will have a conversation to agree the management plan.
-In some cases however this may not be appropriate.
+In most cases, you will have a conversation to agree on a management plan.
+In some cases, however, this may not be appropriate.

-- The support of their family and friends (who have they already told?)
+Seek the support of their family and friends (clarify who they have already told ).

-- Contact local mental health services that see people who self-refer (provide them with the number)
+- Local mental health services that see people who self-refer (provide them with the number)

 - Housing services

 - Counselling services

 If the patient requires support from a mental health team

 Some patients may require support from the local mental health team.
 Have a discussion about whether the patient could manage safely at home with the support of an intensive home treatment team or will accept voluntary admission to a psychiatric hospital.

 If the patient is unsafe to send home